kikitux/packer-vagrant-oracle/README.md

 Check [packer-make] that is a packer workflow driven by make!

+### November-2014, racattack-ansible-oracle

-### November-2014, racattack-ansible-oracle, Rac with Vagrant and Ansible
+Rac with Vagrant and Ansible

 The project has his own repo, please go to [github.com/racattack/racattack-ansible-oracle](https://github.com/racattack/racattack-ansible-oracle)